 Another factor is whether the company is a dividend stock.
 If a company has a long history of dividend payments, then its dividend amount will be stable.
 This encourages investors looking to make stock investments to earn regular dividends.

-A company's dividend also depends on how much dividend other similar businesses pay to their shareholders.
+A company's dividend also depends on how much dividend other similar businesses pay their shareholders.
 Generally, to retain their shareholders, companies pay competitive or industry-matching dividends.

 Sometimes, a company might have plans for business expansion.
 In such cases, the company might not pay dividends.
 They would rather reinvest their profits into their business to fund their expansion.